 We’ve ranked Byte as our top at-home aligner company, and for good reason.
 Their treatment times are the shortest in the industry, they’re affordable, and they offer an unbeatable Byte–for–Life guarantee that prioritizes your satisfaction for all time.

 Orthodontic treatment is a lot of things, but it’s not affordable…usually.
 But with a sticker price of $1,145, AlignerCo is the exception.
-They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices either.
+They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices, either.

 Should You Use Invisalign?